Materials and Content to Learn German for Free

 These platforms are great for getting started—but they often lack a clear learning path, context-rich explanations, and community support.

 If you’re looking for a more effective and structured approach, we offer free access to selected chapters from our professionally developed courses.
-These lessons are built by experienced educators and designers to give you a solid foundation in grammar, vocabulary, and real-life usage.
+These video lessons are built by experienced educators and designers to give you a solid foundation in grammar, vocabulary, and real-life usage.

 But that’s not all—our free learning ecosystem includes: